Approved Treatments for Hemophilia

 NovoSeven RT

-NovoSeven RT (eptacog alfa [activated]) is a bypassing agent that’s approved to treat bleeding episodes, including those occurring during surgery, in adults and children with hemophilia A or B who have developed inhibitors — neutralizing antibodies against certain clotting factors.
-It’s also approved for adults with acquired hemophilia, for the treatment of bleeding episodes and the prevention of bleeds in surgical interventions or invasive procedures.
-The therapy is administered via an intravenous or into-the-vein injection.
+NovoSeven RT (eptacog alfa [activated]) is a recombinant bypassing agent that’s approved to treat bleeding episodes, including those occurring during surgery, in adults and children with hemophilia A or B with inhibitors.
+It’s also approved for the same indication in adults with acquired hemophilia.

 Learn more